 TSTC encourages students to participate in extracurricular organizations and activities sponsored by the College.
 Certain organizations and activities may require stringent standards.
-Contact the Director of Housing and Student Activities at 903-923-3647 or (903) 923-3234 for more information.
+For more information, contact the Director of Housing and Student Activities at 903-923-3647 or the Student Activities Coordinator at (903) 923-3227.